 - South Rim – 88 sites, open year-round to vehicles less than 35ft (Loop A).
 There are 3 loops in an oak brush forest, located near the South Rim entrance of the park near Montrose.
 30 amp hookups are located in Loop B. Nightly fee for both basic or electric areas.

 - East Portal – Also on the South Rim down by Crystal Dam.
-There are a number of sites located beside the Gunnison River in a forest.
+There are several sites located beside the Gunnison River in a forest.

 - Read about the camping near Paonia, Hotchkiss, and Crawford.